localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 This is because Docker Desktop on macOS does not expose the bridge network to the host system.
 {{< /alert >}}

-Network addresses for Dockerized instances are allocated by the Docker daemon.
+Network addresses for Dockerized instances are allocated by the Docker daemon and can be obtained from the `PublicIpAddress` attribute.
-These addresses are printed in the logs while the instance is being initialized.
+These addresses are also printed in the logs while the instance is being initialized.

 ```bash
 2022-03-21T14:46:49.540  INFO  Instance i-1d6327abf04e31be6 will be accessible via SSH at: 127.0.0.1:55705